5th Mindfulness Practice in Schools Conference, 2019

 Old Conna, Rathmichael, Co.
 Dublin

-Reconnect with the students who sit in front of you,
+Connect with the students in front of you.

 Connect with teachers and educators from all around Ireland for this day of upskilling, exploration and practice of mindfulness in the stunning and tranquil setting of Old Conna, Rathmichael, Co Dublin.